Marine mammals you might see

 A large black baleen whale with distinctive whitish growths on its head, called callosites, that differ between individuals.
 It also has short, rounded pectoral fins, but no dorsal fin.
 This distinguishes it from the humpback whale.
 Its blowhole is divided so when it exhales it sends out a distinctive V-shaped spray into the air.
 The southern right whale typically doesn’t come far enough north to enter Queensland waters but with its population increasing there has been a small number of sightings off southern Queensland in recent years.
 Keep watch and you might be surprised.

 Dugong are associated with areas of seagrass along the Queensland coast.
 Moreton Bay is a stronghold and supports a large population often sighted from boats.
 Seeing them from land is much harder but is possible with effort and a pair of good binoculars.
 They keep a low profile in the water and surface every few minutes to breathe–often showing little more than their nostrils and the top of their heads.
-For more information check out the Dugong profile.

 Three species of dolphin occur in Queensland’s coastal waters, with the Indo-Pacific bottlenose dolphin being the most commonly seen, catching waves on surf beaches, feeding in the waters off rocky headlands, or even riding the bow waves of fast moving boats.